FraunhoferIWES/foxes/paper/paper.md

 support for vectorized evaluation of optimization variables.

-Other related open source Python packages that follow a similar agenda, but with differences in details and performance, are `pywake` [@pywake] and `floris` [@floris].
-The `foxes` package has no code overlap with these packages and has been developed as an independent software by Fraunhofer IWES for many years.
+Other related open source Python packages that follow a similar agenda, but with differences in methods, models and architecture, are `pywake` [@pywake] and `floris` [@floris].
+The `foxes` package has no code overlap with these packages and has been developed as an independent software for many years.

 # Acknowledgements